 This story fascinated me in many ways.
 Carlyn's dilemma is heartbreaking and the mystery kept me guessing until the final pages.
 Beyond that, I appreciated how Ann Gabhart gave readers a look at Shaker life from the viewpoint of a doubter.

 This story goes beyond the "bonnet cover" to reveal the lives of real people.
 I recommend The Innocent highly.

-My thanks to the author and Bethany House Publishers for my review copy of Minding Molly.
+My thanks to Revell and the author for my review copy.

-My thanks to the author and Revell for providing my review copy.
+My thanks to the author and Bethany House for providing my review copy.

 Tuesday, April 14, 2015